Parapneumonic Pleural EffusionSymptoms, Doctors, Treatments, Advances & More

 If the person has shortness of breath, thoracentesis might be used to drain the fluid.
 If better drainage of the fluid is needed due to more severe infection, a drain tube can be inserted.

-Adnan Majid is a Pulmonary Medicine provider in Brighton, Massachusetts.
+Adnan Majid is an Internal Medicine provider practicing medicine in Boston, Massachusetts.
 Dr. Majid is rated as an Elite provider by MediFind in the treatment of Parapneumonic Pleural Effusion.
-His top areas of expertise are Tracheobronchomalacia, Pleural Effusion, Acquired Tracheomalacia, Advanced Bronchoscopy, and Endoscopy.
-Dr. Majid is currently accepting new patients.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Tracheobronchomalacia, Pleural Effusion, Acquired Tracheomalacia, Advanced Bronchoscopy, and Endoscopy.
+Dr. Majid is board certified in American Board Of Internal Medicine.

-Majed Odeh practices in Haifa, Israel.
+Majed Odeh practices practicing medicine in Haifa, Israel.
 Mr. Odeh is rated as an Elite expert by MediFind in the treatment of Parapneumonic Pleural Effusion.
-His top areas of expertise are Parapneumonic Pleural Effusion, Pleural Effusion, Ankylosing Spondylitis, and Adenosine Deaminase 2 Deficiency.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Parapneumonic Pleural Effusion, Pleural Effusion, Ankylosing Spondylitis, and Adenosine Deaminase 2 Deficiency.

 This condition improves when the pneumonia improves.